 Instead of having a sandwich maker, a panini press, a George Foreman grill, a stovetop grill, a waffle maker, an electric skillet, three slow cookers, a hand mixer, a large standing mixer, an immersion blender, a regular blender, a food processor, a handheld food chopper, and a thirty other random kitchen gadgets, why not take it back to the basics?

 Remember the days when you were just starting out as an adult and you barely had anything at all in your kitchen?

 All you had was a few pots, a couple of skillets, a couple of baking pans, a knife set, and some measuring utensils.
 And you know what?
 You got by.
-You didn’t chop tomatoes with a fancy tomato slicer, you chopped them with a knife.
-The same knife you chopped pecans.
+You didn’t chop tomatoes with a fancy tomato slicer, you chopped them with a knife, he same knife you chopped pecans with.

 You didn’t use a food processor to do that.
 You used the same skillet to make grilled cheese sandwiches, sauteed veggies, seared steaks, and pancakes.

 See what I’m getting at?
 All that junk in your kitchen is just that.
 Junk.
 If you removed all the specialty tools and appliances and went back to the time-trusted basic utensils, you’d have so much more space in your cabinets.